grisu48/orion/README.md

 ![Github workflow badge](https://github.com/grisu48/orion/workflows/orion/badge.svg)

-**orion is still alpha** *It mostly works, but expect some bugs and possible security issues.*
+**orion is still in development** *However: It works.
+Feedback, Issues and Pull request are very welcome.*

-orion is a minimalistic gemini server written in go with the aim of being easy-to-use and minimal requirements.
+orion is a minimalistic gemini server written in go with the goal of being easy-to-use and to have minimal requirements as well as a small footprint.

 Requirements: `go >= 1.14`

 ## Usage

-The most simple usage on Linux is to download the pre-build binary from the current releases and to start with your own [orion.conf](orion.conf) and this binary:
+Running `orion` is as simple as

     ./orion -config orion.conf

+`orion` requires three things to work properly

+* A valid configuration file (see [orion.conf](orion.conf))
+* A TLS certificate and key file (see below)
+* Your awesome gemini content (See `ContentDir` in the `orion.conf`)

+A example TLS certificate and key file is required.
+See the [Create self-signed certificate](#create-self-signed-certificates) section below.

-The recommended way of running `orion` is as a `podman` container.
+The recommended way of running `orion` is as a `podman` container (See [below](#run-a-podman-docker-container)).

+### Pre-build binaries

+Pre-build binaries for Linux are available on the [releases page](https://github.com/grisu48/orion/releases).

-### Run a podman-docker container
+### Run a podman/docker container

 Assuming you have your configuration files in `/srv/orion/conf` and your data directory in `/srv/orion/data`: